 These scenarios illustrate that the average difference between urban and villager cash demand is about -19% and -23% for Austria and Canada, respectively.
 However, the effect of acceptance on the types of respondents is quite asymmetric: increasing acceptance lowers cash demand by 32% and 46% for Austria and Canada, respectively.
 However, decreasing acceptance increases cash demand by -26% and -19% for Austria and Canada, respectively.
-To ensure that the results are not just an artefact of the shape of the distributions, Figure 1 plots the entire counterfactual distributions for the scenarios described.
-The densities in the acceptance regime are red (light grey), and the densities in the non-acceptance regime are green (dark grey).
+To ensure that the results are not just an artifact of the shape of the distributions, Figure 3 plots the entire counterfactual distributions for the scenarios described.
+The densities in the acceptance regime are orange, and the densities in the non-acceptance regime are green.
 Again, a uniform picture emerges for both Austria and Canada.
-In the acceptance regime the distribution is centred at lower values and exhibits much lower variation than in the non-acceptance regime (top panels of Figure 1).
-The non-acceptance regime is characterized by a centre at higher values and a substantial right tail, even for "urban dwellers".
+In the acceptance regime the distribution is centered at lower values and exhibits much lower variation than in the non-acceptance regime (top panels of Figure 3).
+The non-acceptance regime is characterized by a center at higher values and a substantial right tail, even for "urban dwellers".
 This result is consistent with the presence of substantial lumpy purchases that have to be paid for in cash.
-Again, moving the "villager" to the acceptance regime has a more pronounced effect on cash holding (middle panels of Figure 1).
+Again, moving the "villager" to the acceptance regime has a more pronounced effect on cash holding (middle panels of Figure 3) than moving an "urban dweller" to the non-acceptance regime (bottom panels of Figure 3).

 These estimates have a strong prediction for the potential evolution of cash.
 As more POS terminals are installed, cash demand will decrease.
 In addition to this level effect of acceptance on cash demand, we found a substantially smaller consumption elasticity in the acceptance regime (see Table 4).
 This suggests that an increase in card acceptance will increase the velocity of cash, i.e., cash is withdrawn and spent immediately.
-As we move to the extreme case of universal acceptance, the velocity of cash would become infinite and both the level of cash demand and the consumption elasticity would approach zero.10
+As we move to the extreme case of universal acceptance, the velocity of cash would become infinite and both the level of cash demand and the consumption elasticity would approach zero.7

-We are not in this extreme world yet as the adoption of retail payment innovations is still speculative; see Fung, Huynh, and Sabetti (2012) or Chen, Felt, and Huynh (2014).
-Our results suggest that cash still has a precautionary component, i.e., it serves as a buffer for the possibility of non-acceptance.
-The asymmetry of the effect of acceptance suggests that the precautionary nature is dominated by the supply-side effect of increased acceptance.
-There is also an element of consumer-driven preferences, especially for small-value transactions, as suggested by Wakamori and Welte (2013).
+We are not in this extreme world yet as the adoption of retail payment innovations is still speculative; see Fung et al. (2014) or Chen et al. (2014).
+Our results suggest that cash still has a precautionary component.
+There is a possibility of non-acceptance due to an outage in electronic system as discussed in the experimental evidence by Camera et al. (2014).
+Also, the asymmetry of the effect of acceptance suggests that the precautionary nature is dominated by the supply-side effect of increased acceptance.
+There is also an element of consumer-driven preferences, especially for small-value transactions, as suggested by Wakamori and Welte (2013) or that as von Kalckreuth et al. (2014) argue, consumers use cash as a budgeting tool.

-5.3 Opportunity Cost of Cash
+4.3 Opportunity cost of cash